 1. WORK DURING YOUR PEAK CREATIVE HOURS

-You probably already know when your best creative hours are.
-By working during these magic hours, you’re setting yourself up for success.
-For example, if mornings aren’t your thing, and your best work comes between 3pm-6pm, don’t expect yourself to get up early and go to the gym before sitting down to work at 9 am.
-Sure, one of the best things about being self-employed is your ability to step away from your work and run errands whenever you want.
-But if you know you’re the type who’s unlikely to get right back to it, then accept that it’s not likely to happen. adjust your weekly and daily schedule so that you can sleep in, putter around the house and be ready for work by noon so that your 6-hour work day encompasses your magic creative hours, and you still have the evenings to see friends and family.
+You probably know your most productive creative hour.
+By working during your magic hours, you are setting yourself up for success.
+For example, if you aren’t a morning person and your best work comes between 3 pm – 6 pm, don’t expect to get up early and go to the gym before sitting down to work at 9 am.
+Sure, one of the best things about being self-employed is your ability to step away from your work at will.
+However, if you are unlikely to get right back to it, then accept that it’s not likely to happen, adjust your weekly and daily schedule so that you can sleep in, putter around the house and be ready for work by noon so that your 6-hour workday encompasses your magic creative hours, and you still have the evenings to see friends and family.

 Putting money into a studio or workspace every month is an extremely effective investment for independent artists and the self-employed.
 Working only from home can cause strain on relationships and tends to leave people socially isolated.
 You’ll want to find a space that puts you in contact with other independent artists from a similar discipline.

 In a studio or co-working space, you can still do your own thing and have some privacy, but you’ll get social and professional benefits by building relationships with other self-employed creatives.
 For example, sometimes a short conversation with your studio neighbor can help you break through a creative block, give you a new perspective, or open your eyes to new resources.
 Or maybe you’ll get to chat with a group of self-employed artists who have an idea for a new collective or initiative that would love to be part of.
 You’ll also find yourself more motivated by witnessing others hard at work.